bazel-contrib/rules_jvm_external/docs/bzlmod.md

 - On a tie (equal versions, or the same forced version from more than one module) the first module's declaration is kept; the root counts as first.
 - A non-root artifact marked `testonly` is dropped.

-Be aware that non-default packaging and classifiers remain independent of each other and the plain versioned coordinate.
+Be aware that non-default packaging and classifiers remain independent of each other and of the plain versioned coordinate.
 This may lead to some surprises when resolution is complete.

 "Highest" uses the Maven `ComparableVersion` ordering implemented by `private/rules/maven_version.bzl`, not lexical string ordering.

 `version_conflict_policy = "pinned"` changes this interaction.
 For the Gradle and Maven resolvers, root artifacts are marked as `force_version` before layering.
 The duplicate-force check applies to declared forces before this policy is applied.
 Maven then marks every versioned root declaration.
 Gradle first selects one version for each root `group:artifact`: an unclassified declaration takes precedence over classified declarations, and Maven `ComparableVersion` order selects among declarations with the same classification status.
 Every root declaration for that module at the